ChelseaHannan/focus-list-maker/README.md

 # focus-list-maker
-An simple todo app, using html and javascript (jquery).
+A simple todo app, using html and javascript (jquery).

 Main Features:
 1. Creating new tasks.